Reading Abbey Girls' School: Paris

 In 1798, St Quentin filed an affidavit "concerning denization", a relatively straightforward way, now obsolete, of gaining what we would call permanent residency.

 With the renewed peace, the St Quentins decided to try a Parisian retirement.
 Frances Rowden followed in 1818 and opened a school at various locations.
 She had as her final notable pupil Frances (Fanny) Kemble, of the acting family.
 Kemble mocked the literature that Rowden deemed suitable.

-St Quentin was widowed, and in 1825 he and Rowden married.
+St Quentin was widowed, and in April 1825 he and Rowden were married at the Hôtel de Charost, residence of the British Ambassador in Paris.
+The Embassy's chaplain Edward Forster, also a writer, officiated.
 She would have been about 50, and he, 75.
 It is not known what happened to them afterwards.